HellBringer419/twiiter-fetch/README.md

     ```
 * The default java version is 11.
 To change, open "pom.xml" and change the value of ``` <project> <properties> <java.version>``` to your required version.
 * The default node version is 12.8.
 To change, open "pom.xml" and change the value of ``` <project> <build> <plugins> <plugin> <version> <configuration> <nodeVersion> ``` to your required version.
+* Change the database url, username and password in "./src/resource/application.properties" if desired

 ## Constraints